bastonero/aiida-vibroscopy/README.md

     pip install aiida-quantumespresso-vibroscopy

 ## License
-The `aiida-quantumespresso` plugin package is released under the MIT license.
+The `aiida-quantumespresso-vibroscopy` plugin package is released under the MIT license.
 See the `LICENSE.txt` file for more details.